What is Connections?

 Yes, I’d be delighted for you to do that.
 Connections is not copyrighted, and I don’t make money from it—quite the opposite.
 I want it to reach as many interested people as possible, so I appreciate all the help anyone wants to give me.
+On this subject, I follow the policy described by travel author Rick Steves in his first book: “Anyone caught reprinting any material herein for any purpose whatsoever will be thanked profusely.”
 All I ask is that if you copy or quote, you say where the quoted or copied material came from.

 Where do you get the pictures you use?

 I have several large collections of clip-art that I’ve accumulated over the years.
 I’ve bought most of these from computer stores but a few from church publishing sources.
 Also, I sometimes use free clip art from the Internet.
 I have a couple of software programs with which I can create or revise clip-art in certain formats.

 How can I respond?

 I’d love to get your thoughts about Connections.
 Please e-mail them to me at firstname.lastname@example.org .

 I use Adobe PageMaker software to compose the issue on my computer and to convert it to a PDF file (Adobe’s “Portable Document Format”).
 Then I e-mail that file and my current mailing list to the offices of the D. L. Dykes, Jr. Foundation (faithandreason.org), which generously does the e-mailing for me.
 I also put the PDF file onto this website, which I maintain using SquareSpace software.
 I use a database software program called Alpha Five, or more recently Microsoft Excel, to store my mailing list.